When police detectives can't solve a case, citizens, with a little incentive, sometimes can help--especially if the incentive is $1,000.

 Officer Carol Landrum, coordinator of Prince George's County's program, recently asked viewers to look for Steven Patrick Nagel, a suspect wanted in a Feb.
 24 stabbing in Lanham.
 After Channel 7 broadcast the telephone number, 735-1111, every extension on her office phone lit up and two officers were there to answer the calls.

 The first 10 callers hung up without saying anything.
 The first voice said, "Your mother did it."
 And then four legitimate calls came through.
 Three reported seeing the suspect in a certain town in north Prince George's; another said he sees the wanted man sleeping every night near the Pentagon.

 During the following week, after the suspect's picture appeared in local newspapers, another 20 calls were received by police, one of which was from an acquaintance of the suspect.
 The caller said Nagel was living with relatives in Houston.
 Nagel was arrested and indicted and will be returned to Prince George's County for trial.
 The caller was awarded $1,000.

 A crime solvers tip led to the arrest and indictment of Robert McCormick, 43, of Silver Spring, a teacher accused of sexually assaulting 12 students at a Prince George's County school.

 Earlier this year, two suspects were indicted in connection with the slaying of an AKU record store employe during a robbery in January.
 The case was a crime of the week and a composite photo of the suspects was broadcast and published.
 Anonymous caller No. 2982 identified the suspects as Kevin Rainsford and Reginald Drake, and they were subsequently arrested, police said.

+Major crime in Montgomery and Prince George's has decreased 14 percent in the last year.
 Prince George's Police Chief John E. McHale Jr. attributes "a large part of that accomplishment to the increased cooperation between the police department and the public in getting involved."